saifsafsf/Machine-Learning-Projects/README.md

 - Decision Tree Classifier
 - Logistic Regression

-## 5. Bankruptcy in Taiwan
+## 5. Bankruptcy Prediction
-In this project, I've looked at financial indicators from Taiwan, and built a classification model that predicts bankruptcy.
+In this project, I've looked at financial indicators, and built a classification model that predicts bankruptcy.

 #### Technology Used
 - Pandas